panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-07-03 PMC/2019-07-03-PMC_Summary.md

 3. Update from the WP leaders

 * WP4 - Data Analysis Services.
 They had their workshop last week with 30 participants.
-The have collectively taken my notes, reflecting on ideas and identified aread of joined interest.
-They plan to process and extract those in the coming weeks and month 10 internal milestones and responsibilites.
+The have collectively taken notes, reflecting on ideas and identified aread of joined interest.
+They plan to process and extract those in the coming weeks and months and have drafted 10 internal milestones and responsibilites.
 There was good participation from ExPaNDS/DESY (Knut, Anton Barty, Patrick Fuhrmann, Frank Schluenzen).
 Feedback from participants attending the workshop was generally positive.